Skip to content

 Script Chops

-3. An executable named sase_chop_<name> on $PATH.
+3. An exact-name executable on $PATH.

 Axe runs script chops as: